Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Related Work

-Recent methods in \citep{srinivasan2020learning, thananjeyan2021recovery, dalal2018safe, chen2021safe} address the safety problem by similar shielding schemes as proposed in this work.
-However, the major differences lie in how the safety state-action value function, \textit{safety critic}, is trained and where the backup actions come from. \citet{dalal2018safe} assume the safety of systems can be ensured by adjusting the action in a single time step (no long-term effect).
-Thus, they learn a linear safety-signal model and formulate a quadratic program to find the closest control to the reference control such that the safety constraints are satisfied. \citet{srinivasan2020learning, thananjeyan2021recovery} learn the safety state-action value function from only sparse (binary) safety labels. \citet{srinivasan2020learning} use this function to filter out the \textit{unsafe} actions from the performance policy and resample actions until the backup agent deems the proposed actions safe, while \citet{thananjeyan2021recovery} lets the backup agent directly take over.
-The concurrent work \citep{chen2021safe} uses the same reachability-based RL to learn the backup agent.
-Our method is distinct in that (1) we propose the two-stage training to further reduce the safety violations in training and (2) we train the reachability-based RL end-to-end from images without pre-training the visual encoder.
+To mitigate the curse of dimensionality and address generalization to novel environments, we build upon reachability RL \citep{hsu2021safety, fisac2019bridging}, which finds an approximate safety value function.
+Recent methods in \citep{srinivasan2020learning, thananjeyan2021recovery, dalal2018safe, chen2021safe} address the safety problem by similar learning-based methods and shielding schemes as proposed in this work.
+However, the major differences lie in how the safety state-action value function, or \textit{safety critic}, is trained and where the backup actions come from. \citet{dalal2018safe} assume the safety of systems can be ensured by adjusting the action in a single time step (no long-term effect).
+Thus, they learn a linear safety-signal model and formulate a quadratic program to find the closest control to the reference control such that the safety constraints are satisfied. \citet{srinivasan2020learning} and \citet{thananjeyan2021recovery} learn the safety state-action value function from only sparse and binary safety labels. \citet{srinivasan2020learning} use this function to filter out the \textit{unsafe} actions from the performance policy and resample actions until the backup agent deems the proposed actions safe, while \citet{thananjeyan2021recovery} let the backup agent directly take over.
+The concurrent work \citep{chen2021safe} uses the same reachability RL to learn the backup agent.
+Our method is distinct in that (1) we propose the two-stage training to further reduce the safety violations in training and (2) we train the reachability RL end-to-end from images without pre-training the visual encoder.
+We compare our reachability critic with risk critic \citep{srinivasan2020learning, thananjeyan2021recovery} as detailed in Sec. \ref{sec:hj_risk_comparison}.
+Our method reduces the number of safety violations by up to $77\%$ in Lab training and $38\%$ in testing.